sjmack/pould/pould/README.md

 By comparing the resulting LD values, it becomes clear that LD is uniformly *lower* for the pre-phased DRB1\~DQB1 haplotypes than for the *de novo* EM estimated haplotypes.
-This suggests that the EM algorithm may not be accurately estimating haplotypes low-frequency (counts &lt;
-4) haplotypes for individual locus pairs during multi-locus haplotype estimation, as the number of EM estimated haplotypes evaluated (53) is considerably lower than the number of pre-phased haplotypes evaluaded (106).
+This suggests that the EM algorithm may not be accurately estimating haplotypes low-frequency (counts \< 4) haplotypes for individual locus pairs during multi-locus haplotype estimation, as the number of EM estimated haplotypes evaluated (53) is considerably lower than the number of pre-phased haplotypes evaluaded (106).